loz-hpc-linux/sysadmin/README.md

 A collection of Bash utilities designed to assist with diagnosing and triaging node issues in large-scale Linux HPC clusters.

-The toolkit focuses on rapid infrastructure investigation by automating common operational tasks such as log analysis, node classification, scheduler state inspection, and hardware information gathering.
+The toolkit focuses on rapid infrastructure investigation by automating common operational tasks such as:

+- log analysis
+- node classification
+- scheduler state inspection
+- hardware information gathering
+- network diagnostics

-These scripts were originally developed to streamline troubleshooting workflows across distributed HPC environments.
+These tools were developed to streamline troubleshooting workflows across distributed HPC environments where manual investigation can involve multiple infrastructure layers including compute nodes, BMCs, schedulers, and fabric management systems.

+The scripts are designed to be lightweight, composable, and easily executed from standard Linux environments used to operate HPC clusters.

 ---

 ## Features

 • Remote CPU and hardware identification
-• Node connectivity and availability checks
+• Node connectivity and availability monitoring
 • Automated log scanning across nodes and BMC interfaces
-• PBS scheduler node state parsing and reporting
+• PBS scheduler state inspection and parsing
-• Node sweep classification to assist incident triage
+• Cluster sweep classification for operational triage
 • Environment setup for structured debugging sessions
+• Fabric diagnostics for Slingshot link stability
+• Memory ECC health inspection via ras-mc-ctl

 ---